 Ever since both Airbnb and Lisbon became so popular, Lisbon has had a housing problem.
 There are fewer rentals available, and those that are available are more expensive than they should be.

 The combination of these two things, Lisbon becoming popular and everyone using Airbnb (or putting their apartment on Airbnb), means that finding medium to long-term accommodation in Lisbon is now very difficult.
 That doesn’t mean it’s impossible, and it’s certainly not as challenging as places like Berlin, but it can be difficult.

-Staying Long term (6+ months)
+Staying in Lisbon long term (6+ months)

-You will find apartments advertised on Craigslist here, but a lot tend to be scams.
+(You will find apartments advertised on Craigslist here, but a lot tend to be scams.
 The same goes for expatriates.com.
-It’s worth having a look, but be wary: if something looks too good to be true, it probably is.
+It’s worth having a look, but be wary: if something looks too good to be true, it probably is.)

 Staying Medium-Term (Roughly 1-6 months)

 With rental prices on the increase, you will probably need to haggle to get a fair price.
 You’ll also need to book quite far in advance to find a property that has several months free.

 There are websites other than Airbnb like Wimdu and HouseTrip, but none of these have a monthly option.
 Wimdu is probably the cheapest Airbnb alternative, and it can be worth looking at what cheap monthly rentals are available (filter price from low to high).
 You might not find much, but sometimes there are one or two options.